michaeldelali/RecallWeave/README.md

 - **The conflict detector is a small heuristic.** Preference-polarity uses a hand-curated antonym table plus a shared-token check.
 It misses conflicts phrased outside the table and can false-positive on coincidental antonyms.
-It
+It is a nudge, not a truth oracle.
+- **The digest is a checksum, not cryptography.** `verify` catches accidental corruption and casual tampering.
+It is **not** SHA-256 and makes no collision/preimage-resistance claims.
+Anyone who can rewrite the whole file can recompute a valid chain; sign the exported pack out of band if you need authenticity.
+- **Confidence is metadata, never computed.** The engine stores and filters on it but never updates it.
+There is no belief revision.
+- **Single-writer, no locking.** Concurrent writers to one directory can corrupt the log.
+In-process writes are atomic (temp file + rename); across processes, you are on your own.
+- **Time is simple.** Epoch-second arithmetic, overridable with `--now`.
+No